dkelosky/jest-stare/CONTRIBUTING.md

 ### Create a Test Report for Screenshots

-Perhaps you want a report with forced failures to see what the UI would look like, you can do this by running tests in the `__examples__`,folder, for example:
+If you want a report with forced failures to see what the UI would look like, you can do this by running tests in the `__examples__`,folder, for example:

 `npm run build && jest --testRegex __tests__.*\\.example\\.ts$ Passing`